SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

   ..

 11. Skip the BioSample page.
-12. Add any Publications your project has generated on the Publications page.
-Don't worry, you can come back and add publications later.
+12. Add any Publications the project has generated on the Publications page.
+Don't worry, publications can always be added back in later.
-13. Finally, the Overview tab will show all of your entries in one place.
-This will be your last chance to make any changes before submitting.
+13. Finally, the Overview tab will show all of the entries in one place.
+This will be the last chance to make any changes before submitting.

 .. figure:: /images/bioproject_submission_review.png
   :align: center